Book Club – Wild By Cheryl Strayed

 Now, I’m not a hiker, but despite the rattlesnakes, bears, blisters, and horrendous weather conditions, this book made me want to hike the PCT.
 If anyone who knows me just read that sentence, I’ll have you know they are rolling on the floor belly laughing.
 They know I cringe at nature, bugs, and critters.
 The last time I was in nature, I said, “I have bugs in my hair and poop on my shoes.
 I’m walking back to Oma’s house to have cake”.
 Needless to say, I wouldn’t have lasted a mile into this trek.
 So that statement in itself should let you know how powerful this book is.
 To travel the Mojave Desert through California to Washington State and to do it alone, especially as a woman (please don’t slam me for that), is absolutely incredible.

-I felt as if she portrayed the story her past as a, “this is life” attitude.
-For me it was never overly dramatic as depicted in the movie trailer.
+I felt as if she portrayed the story of her past as a “this is life” attitude.
+For me, it was never overly dramatic as depicted in the movie trailer.
 I felt the book was more matter of fact.
 Her divorce is a great example of this.
-I felt it was more blasé then heartbreaking.
+I felt it was more blasé than heartbreaking.
 It was almost as if she said, yep, I cheated on my husband multiple times with multiple men and never felt any remorse nor was I ashamed.
 When her divorce was finalized, she met some dude in Portland and got hooked on heroin.
 Whoopsies.
 And I get it…kinda…I mean not in a cheating on your husband and becoming a drug addict way.
 When my sister died, I fell into a deep depression and have never been the same person I was.
-I’m more standoffish then I was 9 years ago.
+I’m more standoffish than I was 9 years ago.
 Less trusting.
 More emotionally detached from the world.
-More cold.
+Colder.

 Why do you think the Pacific Coast Trail captured Cheryl’s imagination the way it did?
 She embarked on this journey completely unprepared.
 Maybe it was that she still was at the young age of, “I’m invincible”.
 I know I would have tried out the stove and put up the tent and broke in a pair of hiking boots prior to a 1,100 mile journey into the wilderness.
 It’s ludicrous.
 Just sayin’.
 I can’t wrap my head around someone seeing a book in the checkout line, only to later buy it and drop everything to hike.
 Was that the reason?
 The fact that she had nothing else to lose because she had already lost herself?